KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 They do not adjudicate the reality of the author's experience by denial.

-Where model output conflicts with authorial witness or documented pattern, the output is treated as collaborator-layer material pending authorial ruling.
+Where model output conflicts with authorial witness or documented pattern, the output is treated as collaborator-layer material pending authorial adjudication.

 ### C.8 · Authorial witness non-nullification